A guide to researching the history of Victoria's foundation and early settlement based on published and digitised sources.

 It includes a wide range of information from land transactions, insolvency notices, impoundments and patent applications, to shipping and emigration notices, licences, contracts, proclamation of acts, government appointments, and more.

 Government notices relating to the Port Phillip District were published initially in the New South Wales Government Gazette.

 Note: the search function on the Victoria Government Gazette site only accesses information in the Gazette indexes.
 It does not search for information on individual pages, but you can search the full text of the Gazettes through the AUSTLII website.
 The Help section for the Online archive contains a link to AUSTLII along with some instructions for searching the full text.

 Early experiences in Australasia: primary sources & personal narratives 1788-1901 Offering first-person accounts, including letters and diaries, narratives, and other primary source materials, this database provides a unique and personal view of events in the region from the arrival of the first settlers through to Australian Federation at the close of the nineteenth century.

 Frontier Life: Borderlands, Settlement & Colonial Encounters This digital collection of primary source documents helps us to understand existence on the edges of the anglophone world from 1650-1920.The beginnings of European Australia and New Zealand are covered by British government documents, starting with Arthur Phillip and the penal colony at Sydney.
 The frontiers of other parts of Australia are also covered by documents from the UK National Archives and some material from Australian Archives.

-Access to these database is freely available in the library.
-Victorian residents who are state library members can also access these eresources from home.
+Access to these database is freely available in the Library.
+Victorian residents who are Access members with the State Library can also access these eresources from home.